 Negative attitudes have a number of assumptions, traditions and origins.
 Livneh (1982) explores several origins of negative attitudes to disability.
 They include socioeconomic, cultural, psychological and childhood experiences.
 From the socioeconomic point of view, people are judged on the basis of personal capacity.
 For example, beauty, strengths, physical or intellectual abilities, productivity and incomes are the hallmark of capabilities.
 Usually, when individuals with disability do not possess these characteristics, they are devalued, and their capacities are underestimated, assuming that they have intellectual or physical sufferings for losing some of the important parts of their body or function.
 This undervaluing construct is labelled 'ableism.'
-Albeism discriminates against individuals with disability as inferior to persons without disability.
+Albeism discriminates against individuals with disability on the basis of physical or intellectual inabilities characterising people with disability as inferior to persons without disability.
 McLean (2008) explains it as follows: